cancervariants/fusion-representation/docs/source/nomenclature.rst

 Named Gene Component
 ####################
 Named Gene Components are most often described by an assigned gene symbol from a gene naming authority such as HGNC.
 An example fusion described as two Named Gene Components may look like: ``BCR::ABL1``.
 This is a convenient shorthand syntax for describing fusions at the gene level, but should be accompanied by references to stable gene IDs associated with each used symbol.

 .. warning:: Gene symbols (e.g. KMT2A, previously known as MLL) are less stable than their associated gene identifiers
              (e.g. hgnc:7132).
 Named Gene Components **SHOULD ALWAYS** be accompanied by a persistent gene identifier elsewhere within the document or resource where the fusion is described, aligned with prior recommendations from the HGNC [Bruford2021]_.

-Alternatively, Named Gene Components may use the optional :ref:`identified-symbol` to identify gene symbols directly within the fusion description.
+             Alternatively, Named Gene Components may use the optional :ref:`identified-symbol` to identify gene symbols directly within the fusion description if an application would benefit from doing so, though use of this optional syntax will not be compliant with the HGNC recommendations.

 .. _identified-symbol:

 Identified Symbol Syntax
 $$$$$$$$$$$$$$$$$$$$$$$$

 In some circumstances it may be preferable to identify the gene symbol used to describe a named gene component directly in the description of the gene fusion.
-In those cases, the following optional syntax may be used for Named Gene
+In those cases, the following optional syntax may be used for Named Gene Components:
-Components:

     <Gene Symbol>(<Gene ID>)